The influence of cross-border mobility on the COVID-19 epidemic in Nordic countries

 Abstract

 Restrictions of cross-border mobility are typically used to prevent an emerging disease from entering a country in order to slow down its spread.
 However, such interventions can come with a significant societal cost and should thus be based on careful analysis and quantitative understanding on their effects.
 To this end, we model the influence of cross-border mobility on the spread of COVID-19 during 2020 in the neighbouring Nordic countries of Denmark, Finland, Norway and Sweden.
 We investigate the immediate impact of cross-border travel on disease spread and employ counterfactual scenarios to explore the cumulative effects of introducing additional infected individuals into a population during the ongoing epidemic.
-Our results indicate that border restrictions can significantly influence the course of an epidemic, but this impact is highly contingent on the prevailing epidemic status of the involved countries.
-In particular, there are several instances in which the contribution of cross-border movement was found to be negligible.
+Our results indicate that the effect of inter-country mobility on epidemic growth is non-negligible essentially when there is sizeable mobility from a high prevalence country or countries to a low prevalence one.
 Our findings underscore the critical importance of accurate data and models on both epidemic progression and travel patterns in informing decisions related to inter-country mobility restrictions.